elijaydot/TITANIC-DATASET-ANALYSIS-PROJECT-WITH-SQL/README.md

 # TITANIC-DATASET-ANALYSIS-PROJECT-WITH-SQL

 This repository contains SQL scripts and a PowerPoint presentation for the Titanic Dataset Analysis project.
+A project anchored by [DA Elites](https://dataanalyticselites.mystrikingly.com/)

 The SQL scripts showcase data cleaning, exploration, and analysis of the Titanic passenger data, while the PowerPoint presentation summarizes the findings and insights derived from the analysis.